 Check out Jamaica Flux on social media

 JAMAICA FLUX 2021

-Jamaica Center for Arts and Learning (JCAL) is pleased to launch the fifth iteration of Jamaica Flux: Workspaces and Windows, and to announce the names of the 15 NYC-based artists and artist groups that have been selected for the year-long endeavor.
+Jamaica Center for Arts & Learning (JCAL) is pleased to present the fifth iteration of Jamaica Flux: Workspaces and Windows with 14 NYC-based artists and artist groups selected for the year-long endeavor.